ballerina-platform/ballerina-lang/docs/quick-tour.md

 1. Click the "x" to the right of "untitled" in the tab title to close this sample, and click **Don't Save** when prompted.

-Now that you've had a look around, it's time to take the leap and [write your first Ballerina program](tutorials/first-program.md).
+Now that you've had a look around, it's time to take Ballerina for a spin and [write your first Ballerina program](tutorials/first-program.md).